Armored-22/GraveRejects/README.md

-# Up-to-date server &amp; mod files.
+# Up-to-date Server &amp; Mod files.

 **Folders**/*Description*
 > "**BepInEx/config**" *All of the mod configuration files.*